rjmfernandes/confluent-data-contract/README.md

 ```

 **NOTES:**
-* The overrideRuleSet overrides value for the ruleSet to be used during schema registration
+* The overrideRuleSet, defaultRuleSet and the rules a schema have an order of precedence defined in [Configuration enhancements](https://docs.confluent.io/platform/7.6/schema-registry/fundamentals/data-contracts.html#configuration-enhancements).
+1. first, taking the default value
+2. then, merging the metadata from the schema on top of it
+3. finally, merging the override value for the final result
 * Created schemas are not affected by the overrideRuleSet, only the new ones.

 ### Register / update  plain vanilla schemas